Yami Sukehiro

 Yami Sukehiro (ヤミ・スケヒロ, Yami Sukehiro) is a fictional character of the manga series Black Clover created by Yūki Tabata.
 Nicknamed the "Lord of Destruction" (破壊神, Hakaishin), he is the captain of the Black Bulls, considered the worst Magic Knight Squad, and recruits Asta.
 Yami is physically strong and intimidating, threatening anyone who annoys him.
-Despite his aggression, he serves as a mentor to the Black Bulls, urging them to "surpass their limits" (限界をこえる, genkai wo koeru).
+Despite his aggression, he serves as a mentor to the Black Bulls, urging them to "surpass their limits" (限界をこえる, genkai o koeru).
 Yami originated from another country known as the "Land of the Sun" before being shipwrecked in the Clover Kingdom as a teenager.

 In the Black Clover anime adaptation, he is voiced by Junichi Suwabe in Japanese and Christopher R. Sabat in English.
 Yami has been praised for his mentorship and leadership of Asta and his squad as well as his comedic moments.

 Concept and creation

 In June 2018, in an interview Yūki Tabata, the author of Black Clover, stated that Yami's creation was inspired by Toshiaki Iwashiro, who he had worked under as an assistant.
 Yami's surname, "Sukehiro", contains the kanji for "night", "appearance", "mediate", and "large".